courselabs/dotnetaz/labs/devops/README.md

 Copy the commands from the section _Push an existing repository from command line_ to a text file **but don't run them yet**.

-Change the name `origin` in the commands to `devops` (the original GitHub code already uses the name `origin`); so the commands will like this - you'll need your own organization name:
+Change the name `origin` in the commands to `devops` (the original GitHub code already uses the name `origin`); so the commands will look like this - you'll need your own organization name:

 ```
 git remote add devops https://<org-name>@dev.azure.com/<org-name>/dotnetaz/_git/dotnetaz

-git push -u devops --all
+git push -u devops main
 ```

 > A window will open asking you to sign in - use the same Microsoft ID you're using for Azure DevOps.